-Increasing range of motion in cases where fascia is restricting movement
+- Increasing range of motion in cases where the fascia is restricting movement

 Old Adhesions and Scars:

-Separation of “stuck” tissue layers draws fluid in and increases mobility of healed scars
+- Separation of “stuck” tissue layers draws fluid in and increases the mobility of healed scars

-In areas such as the IT Band cupping can aid in relief on knee pain
+- In areas such as the IT Band cupping can aid in the relief of knee pain

 Spine and Ribs:

 - Cupping is a great alternative for creating separation of tissues and decompression of joints in an area where the downward pressure of General Swedish techniques cannot be used